alistairjoelquinn/atelier.nvim/README.md

 ## Considerations

 - Dynamic theme uses JSON to persist the hex codes for each theme.
-One of the advantages of this is that the JSON file persisted in the `nvim` directory can be included in version control should you wish to share you saved config across devices.
-The reverse also being true, in that if you wish to keep them only on one machine, it can be ignored from version control.
+One of the advantages of this is that the JSON file persisted in the `nvim` directory can be included in version control, should you wish to share your saved config across devices.
+The reverse also being true, if you wish to persist you themes only on one machine, the file can be ignored from version control.
 - The color page is fully editable, this also means individual highlight groups can be deleted if desired.